JConley1344/SysLib690/Week_13_Omeka.md

 I ran `sudo apt update` and needed to update 40 packages on my virtual machine.
 I then ran `sudo atp upgrade` to install all 40 packages.
-I then needed to step away from my machine, so I used `reboot now` to make sure all updates took.
+I then needed to step away from my machine, so I used `reboot now` to make sure all updates were taken.

 When I came back to the virtual machine, all packages were up to date.

-I started with doing the prerequist command lines from the systems librarian book.
-I ran `sudo apt install imagemagick` then ran the line `sudo a2enmod rewrite`.
-I was then promted to `systemctl restart apache2`, so I ran the line ` sudo systemctl restart apache2` to restart apache2.
-Everything was in place to start installation, downloading, and configuring of Omeka.
+I started with doing the prerequisite command lines from the systems librarian book.
+I ran `sudo apt install imagemagick` and then ran the line `sudo a2enmod rewrite`.
+I was then promoted to `systemctl restart apache2`, so I ran the line ` sudo systemctl restart apache2` to restart apache2.
+Everything was in place to start the installation, downloading, and configuring of Omeka.

 ## Create Database & User

-I created a new database called omeka and a new user and password for that database.
-I made sure to get the commandline correct by transcripbing the code into notepad first to copy and paste.
-This allowed me to be error free in the execution of these commands.
+I created a new database called Omeka and a new user and password for that database.
+I made sure to get the command line correct by transcribing the code into Notepad first to copy and paste.
+This allowed me to be error-free in the execution of these commands.

 `create user 'omeka'@'localhost' identified by 'XXXXXXX';` `create database omeka;`